nextgis/docs_ngweb/source/webmaps_client.rst

 * Open layer attribute table
 * Zoom map to layer
 * Open layer description
+* Change the order of the layers by dragging them within the layer tree.
+Refresh the page to restore the original order.

 Functionality of the layer panel is presented in our video: